loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 | Cat6A couplers (12-pack)     | [Amazon](https://www.amazon.com/trueCABLE-Keystone-Unshielded-Performance-Compliant/dp/B0916BNH9B) | 1        | $22.11           | $22.11            |                 |
 |                              |                                                                                                    |          | Total            | $122.78           |                 |

 In total, that's $272.49 in new parts for the rack, hardware, shelves, and patch panel.
+That is more expensive than the [DeskPi Rack Mate T0](https://deskpi.com/products/deskpi-rackmate-t1-rackmount-10-inch-4u-server-cabinet-for-network-servers-audio-and-video-equipment) at $79.99, but this price includes the shelves and patch panel.

 # Conclusion

 What would I do differently next time?

 First, I would buy a small chop saw.
 Each cut from 8020.net is $2.87, so that's $34.44 on cuts alone.
-For the same price, I could buy a [mini cut-off saw](https://www.harborfreight.com/09-amp-2-in-mini-cut-off-saw-70478.html), purchase 20x20 aluminum in bulk from Amazon, then cut it myself.
+For the same price, I could buy a mini cut-off saw, purchase 20x20 aluminum in bulk from Amazon, then cut it myself.

+{{< figure src="20250925_010.jpg" width="50%" loading="lazy" alt="mini cut-off saw" attr="Mini Cut-Off Saw from Harbor Freight" attrlink="https://www.harborfreight.com/09-amp-2-in-mini-cut-off-saw-70478.html">}}

+Second, I'd probably use the spring T-nuts everywhere.
+The little spring-load ball detent holds the nuts in place, so they don't slide around in the rail slots.

+{{< figure src="20250925_008.jpg" width="50%" loading="lazy" alt="m5 spring t-nut t0" attr="M5 spring T-nut from Amazon" attrlink="https://www.amazon.com/uxcell-Elastic-Aluminum-Extrusion-Profile/dp/B07KWV51VG">}}

+Third, since I purchased four shelves, and the shelf that the rack sits on is open in the back, I would mount an extra shelf on the back of the rack to give me more space for one more item.

+{{< img src="20250925_009.png" alt="mini-rack assembled with extra shelf" >}}

+Also, if I had more vertical space, I'd stack this thing 12U high 😅.

 \-Logan